semprunl/interview/weather.md

     - The total distance travelled.

-    - Persist all the data in a Postgres or H2 DB.
+    - Persist every line into a Postgres or h2 DB.

   3. Create a program which can display past information stored in the database - given a time range: